rails/rails/guides/source/caching_with_rails.md

 only cache data, but also to tackle challenges like cache expiration, cache dependencies, and cache invalidation.

-In this guide, you can explore Rails' comprehensive caching strategies, from page caching to fragment caching and beyond.
-By using these techniques, you can empower your Rails applications to serve millions of views while keeping response times low and server bills manageable.
+This guide will explore Rails' comprehensive caching strategies, from fragment caching to SQL caching.
+With these techniques, your Rails application can serve millions of views while keeping response times low and server bills manageable.

 Types of Caching
 ----------------